stefan-wr/mamADIF-vue/README.md

 ### Manipulations
 Currently mamADIF supports the following manipulations:

-- **Delete Fields**: Deletes all occurences of a field from an ADIF file.
+- **Delete fields**: Delete all occurences of a field from an ADIF file.
-- **Rename Field**: Rename all occurences of a field in an ADIF file to any given name.
+- **Rename field**: Rename all occurences of a field in an ADIF file to any given name.
+MamADIF does not check wether the given name is a valid ADIF QSO-field.

 ## Project setup
 ```